yashaka/selene/docs/selene-quick-start-tutorial.md

 ```

-There is a brief description of the main Selene's API.
+There is a brief description of the main [Selene's API](./selene-cheetsheet-howto.md).
 Be sure to read this before using Selene in a real project.

-And support can be obtained in the official [telegram chat](https://selene_py_ru.t.me), in which there is a [large FAQ in the pinned message](https://t.me/selene_py_ru/475).
+And support can be obtained in the official [telegram chat](https://t.me/selene_py).

 More detailed practical application of basic commands is explained in the [“Selene in Action”](./selene-in-action-tutorial.md) tutorial.